Your Phone Is Literally Changing Your Skeleton — Here's What Humans Will Look Like in 2050, According to AI

 will AI implants become normal for humans in the future?

-are humans getting weaker because of technology?
+are humans getting weaker because of technology, and what can we do about it?